SlateFoundation/opened.js/README.md

  - **status** - Boolean, default: false

- On initializ finished checks if user is already has access to OpenEd API
+ On initialize finished checks if user is already has access to OpenEd API

 **callback** - (optional) callback function.
 Fired when OpenEd API is fully initialized.